-8+ Free Packing Checklist Templates (Word | Excel) for Travel, Moving
+Free Packing Checklist Templates for Travel, Moving

 Free Templates

-free Home Moving Checklist Template
+Free Home Moving Packing Checklist Template for Excel

-printable Vacation Items Checklist Template Excel
+Printable Vacation Packing Checklist Template 01 for Excel

-Why is Packing Checklist important?
+Why is Checklist important?

-A packing checklist serves many functions that include:
+A checklist serves many functions that include:

 • A packing list is used by the custom’s broker to help clear the cargo for entry into a foreign country.
 For such a case, the packing list should exactly match the commercial invoice itemized list and details for each and every packed product.

-• A packing checklist is also used by the U.S. and other customs officials in different foreign countries to verify goods.
+• A checklist is also used by the U.S. and other customs officials in different foreign countries to verify goods.
 It is also used for electronic export information.

 • It is also used by the transit company to issue a bill of lading, used to acknowledge the receipt of shipment goods/cargo.
 This is important for protecting the goods in case of anything during transit.

-• The packing checklist is used by the receiver to confirm that everything ordered has been packed, shipped, and received correctly.
+• The checklist is used by the receiver to confirm that everything ordered has been packed, shipped, and received correctly.
 The receiver can also use this list as evidence to support payment.

 1. Traveling documents